 P90x Workout Schedule

 The P90X workout schedule is a routine that is made up of 12 intense workouts that are supposed to be completed in a span of 90 days.

-The workout schedule makes use of a P90X calendar that can download for free below, as well as tracking sheets to keep monitor progress.
+The workout schedule makes use of a P90X calendar that can download for free below, as well as tracking sheets to keep monitoring progress.
 That way, you can always find out whether you are on the right track, and whether the results that you are seeing are at par with what you are supposed to get.

-One of the most important facts of the P90X workout schedule is that it can take three different approaches, depending on one’s fitness goals.
+One of the most important facts about the P90X workout schedule is that it can take three different approaches, depending on one’s fitness goals.
 If you’d rather go the slow and basic way, you’d have to choose the Classic plan.